Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Error Bounds for Equal and General Weights Error Bounds for Equal and General Weights

 Recall from single-view PCA that the unilateral subspace $\bar\U_k=\mat{\U&\U_k}$ has estimation error in operator norm of order \citep{cai2018rate}:

-For \hjive, the shared-subspace error will appear as a low-degree polynomial in $\{\varepsilon_k\}_{k=1}^K$, capturing cross-view accumulation.
+For the weighted AJIVE estimator, the joint subspace error will appear as a polynomial in $\{\varepsilon_k\}_{k=1}^K$.
 Within each view, leakage from individual to joint is governed by the angle between column spaces spanned by $\V_k$ and $\W_k$, measured by